gvwilson/thirdbit/src/fiction/iffy/index.md

 Trust me,
 people that rich made the governors look like saints.
 No,
-my father and his colleagues wanted to imprint themselves on the entire global network so that they could fix the things no one else could.
+my colleagues wanted to imprint themselves on the entire global network so that they could fix the things no one else could.
 People had tried it before,
 but they had some new ideas about how to make it work, and they were desperate."

-She gestured at the room.
+She gestured at the room,
+except Iffy knew now that "she" wasn't entirely right.
+This was the older Johel talking.
-"So they built this and locked the door behind them.
+"So we built this and locked the door behind us.
 Nothing in, nothing out, just a handful of the smartest human beings alive and enough equipment to settle Mars."
 She chuckled.